sjo99-kr/CVA6_WITH_TAGE_GSHARE_PREDICTOR/README.md

 The figure shows the branch miss rate across different predictors.

-GShare and TAGE significantly outperform the baseline BHT for structured branch patterns, demonstrating the benefit of history-based prediction mechanisms.
+GShare and TAGE significantly outperform the baseline BHT for structured branch patterns, demonstrating the benefits of history-based branch prediction mechanisms.

 The performance gap varies across applications due to differences in branch patterns and aliasing behavior within the predictor tables.

----